Howland-Lab/Unified-Momentum-Model/README.md

 2) working example scripts using the package in Python (see the `examples` folder)
 3) Jupyter notebooks which recreate all figures in the manuscript (see the `figures` folder).
 ## Package usage
-A `UnifiedMomentum` model object can be instantiated and can be called to solve the actuator disk model model for a given local thrust coefficient, $C_T'$ and rotor yaw angle, $\gamma$.
+A `UnifiedMomentum` model object can be instantiated and can be called to solve the actuator disk model model for a given local thrust coefficient, $C_T'$ and rotor yaw angle in radians, $\gamma$.
 Here is a short python script which demonstrates this:

 ```python
 from UnifiedMomentumModel.Momentum import UnifiedMomentum